 There is nothing wrong with going strictly traditional here – burgers, hot dogs, and steaks are simple and delicious.
 But if you want to get a bit creative, try some of these main course ideas.

-Multicultural kabobs – If you want to have a multicultural theme, or just celebrate America’s melting pot, grill kabobs in various flavors.
+Multicultural kabobs – If you want to have a multicultural theme, or celebrate America’s melting pot, grill kabobs in various flavors.

 Make Hawaiian kabobs with chunks of pineapple and ham, served with Macadamia nuts.
 For Middle Eastern-style kabobs, use garlic and lamb with spices like curry and cumin.
-Kabobs are a great way to serve multi-cultural flavors in one barbecue.
+Kabobs are a great way to enjoy multi-cultural flavors in one barbecue.